Alicia426/Dockerized_DUCO_Miner_minimal/README.md

 * Added mining as a process, with the possibility of multithreading.
 * Improved error handling.
 * Added user friendly messages.
+* Elimitated recursion for better stability.
+* Finally got some sleep.
+* Fixed socket duplication/open connection bug.
+* Marking this as Release 1.0

 ### License: